NuDAQ/Hi-Lo-Gated-CNN-Trigger/README.md

 ## Introduction

 A Hi-Lo Gated CNN Trigger for ARIANNA, a neutrino experiment.
 This is a submodule for the DAQ System.
 This module is a 4-channel trigger, composed of a Hi-Lo pre-trigger followed by an AI trigger.
-[Here](https://github.com/NuDAQ/Hi-Lo-Trigger) is the repository for the Hi-Lo trigger.
+Here are the newest release for the [Hi-Lo trigger](https://github.com/NuDAQ/Hi-Lo-Trigger/releases), [CNN core generator](https://github.com/NuDAQ/CNN-Core-Generator/releases), and [CNN core wrapper](https://github.com/NuDAQ/CNN-Core-Wrapper/releases).

 ### The Structure